 Dog Sleeping Bags

 Some dogs would prefer their own space so buying a sleeping bag for your dog might be wise.
 There are various great options available, and I have even used a few with Woody.
-The one I like and the only one Woody seems to love is from Ruffwear on Amazon.
+The one Woody really likes on our trips these days is the Kudes sleeping bag from Amazon.

 Woody would prefer to sleep next to me and inside my sleeping bag when it’s a little too cold.
 For those trips where it’s not as cold like during a summer camping trip I tend to see Woody starting the night next to me.
 When he gets too warm next to me, he will retreat to his little sleeping bag for the rest of the night.

 Dog sleeping bags and travel beds will be a great addition to your dog camping gear.
 The one I use has a very durable fabric that is very easy to clean, is water-resistant, and will dry very fast when out in the wilderness.
 It weighs on around 2lb so is very lightweight for hiking and backpacking, you will also be able to roll it up into a small bag for carrying.

 I take Woody’s sleeping bag with us when we go for picnics as he likes to sleep on it after playing games and a little chase around the park.

 Pack Hot Water Bottle

 Some of the tips I am listing for dogs are similar to the ones for people looking at how to stay warm in their tents.
 This tip though is a carbon copy and strongly suggests reading my other tips for people.

 If you have adequately planned your camping trip, then you will have a hot water bottle and the ability to heat water for it.
 Hot water bottles are a great solution and will work even in the lowest temperatures.
 I have tried it a few times, and it certainly does work great.